AndrewRadev/ember_tools.vim/README.md

 #### gf: Models

-If you have a method call that is related to a model, then a `gf` on it will throw you to that model.
+If you have a method call that is related to a model, then a `gf` on it will jump to that model.
 For instance,

 ``` javascript
 export default Ember.Model.extend({